Harini417/Career-Comeback-Navigator/README.md

 - Behance
 - Vogue India / Elle India
 - NIFT learning content
-- Other relevant learning platforms

 ### 6. 🗺️ Personalized Career Comeback Roadmap

 The application combines the assessment results into a personalized roadmap.

-The roadmap connects the user's existing career background with their target career and provides actionable guidance for moving forward.
+It connects the user's existing background with their target career and provides actionable guidance for moving forward.

 ### 7. 📋 Final Career Report